EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.util.file.md

 ### imUtil.util.file.load2

 Load a mat file into a variable Package: imUtil.util.file Description: load a mat file containing a single variable to a variable name (rather than a structure, like load.m).
+If multiple variables are returned then will behave like